cda-tum/fiction/docs/getting_started.rst

 Unit tests can be built with CMake via a respective flag on the command line and executed via ``ctest``::

-  mkdir build
+  cmake . -B build -DFICTION_TEST=ON
   cd build
-  cmake -DFICTION_TEST=ON ..
-  make
+  cmake --build . -j4
   ctest